shellc/iauto/README.md

 # iauto

-iauto is an Intelligent Automation library
+`iauto` is a Python library for intelligent automation.